Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 But if you prefer typing these query out by hand, you can use `Ctrl + Space` or `Shift + Space` to bring up autocomplete window.

+Keep reading as we will explore the tool together.

 <br/>

 **Sourcing content from the siteMetadata**